vulnsystem/www.gitcoins.io/docs/trigger-deploy.md

 ---
-id: github-getting-started
+id: trigger-deployment-actions
-title: Github getting started
+title: Triggering deployment with GitHub Actions
 description: This helpful guide to use github command.
 ---